- What is Duck Prints Press?

 - Drabbles, micro-fiction and flash-fiction (up to 1,000 words): 25 cents

 - (Very) short stories (1,001 to 3,000 words): 50 cents

 - Short stories (3,001 to 7,500 words): 99 cents

 - Novellas (20,001 to 50,000 words): $3.99

 - (Long) Novels (100,001 to 150,000 words): $5.99

 - Epics (150,001 words to 200,000 words): $6.99

 - (Even longer) epics: add $1 per 50,000 words.

-In addition to these base prices, for novellas, novels, and epics, the price is $1 higher for the first three months of it’s release – a premium for earlier access, if you well, before the story reverts to our standard pricing scale.
+In addition to these base prices, for novellas, novels, and epics, the price is $1 higher for the first three months of it’s release—a premium for earlier access, before the story reverts to our standard pricing scale.
 So, a new release novella would be $4.99, a new release novel $5.99, etc. This only applies if the book in question wasn’t previously crowdfunded.

-This all sounds like an amazing idea and I want to help support you, but I’ve already bought your available books or they don’t interest me – is there another way I can fiscally support you?
+This all sounds like an amazing idea and I want to help support you, but I’ve already bought your available books and/or they don’t interest me—is there another way I can fiscally support you?